CTWGwebsite/CTWGwebsite.github.io/_projects/1_project.md

 ### Articles

-1. Preface: Recovering the Kernels of Early Critical Theory by James Crane
+1. <a href="/blog/2025/MarginNotes_1_1/">Preface: Recovering the Kernels of Early Critical Theory by James Crane </a>
-2. Essence in the Archaic: Notes Towards a Historical Materialist Account of the Concept of Essence by Mac Parker
+2. <a href="/blog/2025/MarginNotes_1_2/">Essence in the Archaic: Notes Towards a Historical Materialist Account of the Concept of Essence by Mac Parker </a>
-3. On the Falsity of Prevailing Ideas: The Concept of Ideology in Early Critical Theory by Samuel J. Thomas
+3. <a href="/blog/2025/MarginNotes_1_3/">On the Falsity of Prevailing Ideas: The Concept of Ideology in Early Critical Theory by Samuel J. Thomas </a>
-4. Analytic Social Psychology as Critical Social Theory: A Reconstruction of Erich Fromm’s Early Work by J. E. Morain
+4. <a href="/blog/2025/MarginNotes_1_4/">Analytic Social Psychology as Critical Social Theory: A Reconstruction of Erich Fromm’s Early Work by J. E. Morain </a>
-5. Horkheimer’s Materialism vs Morals and Metaphysics: Its Limitations and Possibilities by Esther Planas Balduz
+5. <a href="/blog/2025/MarginNotes_1_5/">Horkheimer’s Materialism vs Morals and Metaphysics: Its Limitations and Possibilities by Esther Planas Balduz </a>
-6. On the Social Situation of Adorno’s Critical Music Theory by Zachary Loeffler
+6. <a href="/blog/2025/MarginNotes_1_6/">On the Social Situation of Adorno’s Critical Music Theory by Zachary Loeffler </a>

 ### Appendix